Annealing Self-Distillation Rectification Improves Adversarial Training: Introduction

-\item We propose \textbf{A}nnealing Self-\textbf{D}istillation \textbf{R}ectification (\OURS), a simple yet effective technique that leverages soft, noise-aware label reformulation to refine the original one-hot label.
+\item We propose \textbf{A}nnealing Self-\textbf{D}istillation \textbf{R}ectification (\OURS), a simple yet effective technique that leverages noise-aware label reformulation to refine the original one-hot target.
 Through this method, we obtain well-calibrated results without requiring pre-trained models or extensive extra computational resources.
-Additionally, ADR can be easily incorporated into other adversarial training algorithms by substituting the hard label in their objectives, thus enabling a seamless plug-and-play integration.
+Additionally, ADR can be incorporated into other adversarial training algorithms at ease by substituting the hard label in their objectives, thus enabling a seamless plug-and-play integration.

 \item Our experimental results across multiple datasets demonstrate the efficacy of \OURS \space in improving adversarial robustness.
 Substitute the hard labels with well-calibrated ones generated by \OURS \space alone can achieve remarkable gains in robustness.
 When combined with other AT tricks (WA, AWP), ADR further outperforms the state-of-the-art results on CIFAR-100 and TinyImageNet-200 datasets with various architectures. \end{itemize}